Whiteknight/whiteknight.github.com/_posts/2011-04-11-gsoc_proposals.md

 can't deliver it, but don't think that we are going to be impressed by small, safe projects either.

+By the same token, the project you pick is a reflection on you.
+If you pick a small, easy project but have a background to suggest you have more than enough skill and experience for a larger one, it suggests to us that you might not be a hard-working or competent coder.
+Or maybe you are competent but lazy and looking for an easy paycheck.
+There are a million possible combinations here, and none of them reflect well on you as a candidate.
+We do list easy projects in our page of project ideas, and we do mention them because they are things that we want done.
+Some younger students need easier projects to help them get involved, and to make up for all the experience and theoretical knowledge which they are lacking.
+Also, most easy projects can be expanded to become harder and more ambitious.
+My point is that we can sniff out people who are trying to coast through the program, and we don't like the smell of it.

 Most importantly, once you have an idea in mind, *talk to us about it*.
 There's no escaping it, at some point we are going to need to chat.
 Talk to us about your idea to get feedback about it.
 We can help you focus on the